 For services b) to f) the 5GMM receives explicit start and stop indications from the upper layers.

+For the case of handover of ongoing services b) to d) from non-3GPP access, the 5GMM receives an additional explicit handover of ongoing service from non-3GPP indication from the upper layer.

 Once the service has successfully passed access control, then as long as the service is ongoing, the following access attempts are allowed to proceed without further access control checking in order to avoid double barring: